Brigham and Women’s Hospital offers a comprehensive Flexible Benefit Program, including pre-tax deductions designed to

 As one of the nation's most distinguished hospitals, it is only proper that we offer the kinds of salaries you'd expect from a healthcare leader.
 While salaries vary from position to position, they are always competitive with similar positions in other area hospitals, and in many cases, they exceed those of area hospitals.

 BWH's unique Benefit Time program is a flexible paid time-off program giving you up to 29 days off every year — and 33 days off after 7 years of employment.
 This includes vacation, holidays, and sporadic illness.
 Benefit Time carries over from year to year until you reach your allowed maximum, and employees have the opportunity to cash out excess benefit time.

 We are committed to making sure your time away from work is as rewarding as your career with us.
 To that end, we've created flexible work schedules that promote a work/life balance you won't find at other hospitals.
 For more information on our unique work/life balance programs and flexible scheduling, click here to go to our work/life balance page.

 BWH offers some of the best healthcare plans available, with many affordable options designed to fit the needs of you and your family.
 These include:

-The Partners Plus and Partners Value plan is administered by AllWays Health Partners and encompasses a very large and comprehensive network of top hospitals located throughout New England, including BWH!
+The Mass General Brigham Plus and Mass General Brigham Value plan is administered by AllWays Health Partners and encompasses a very large and comprehensive network of top hospitals located throughout New England, including BWH!

 All deductions are pre-tax and extend to you, your family, eligible dependents, and same-sex domestic partners.
 Of course, if you're already covered under someone else's plan, you can opt out of BWH's health coverage and receive a supplement to your paycheck instead.